-Triage and Testing
+Student Triage and Testing

 Contact Tracing to Identify Close Contacts

 Contact tracing is the process for identifying individuals who have been in close contact with a person who has tested positive for COVID-19 and who as a result need to self-monitor their health and quarantine during the incubation period for developing COVID-19.
 The purpose of contact tracing is to limit the spread of COVID-19 by notifying individuals who may contract the virus of their need to quarantine and limit exposure of others.

-The CDC defines “close contact” as an individual within 6 feet of an infected person for at least 15 minutes starting from 2 days before symptom onset for symptomatic individuals and 2 days prior to positive specimen collection for asymptomatic individuals.
-Close contacts typically include people in your home, your partner or spouse, people who take care of you, and people who are under your care.Testing is recommended for all close contacts of confirmed or probable COVID-19 cases.
+The CDC defines “close contact” as an individual within 6 feet of an infected person for a cumulative total of 15 minutes during a 24-hour period starting from 2 days before symptom onset for symptomatic individuals and 2 days prior to positive specimen collection for asymptomatic individuals.
+Close contacts typically include people in your home, your partner or spouse, people who take care of you, people who are under your care, and teammates.
+Close contact exposure can also result from sharing food, drinks, or utensils or someone sneezed, coughed, or got respiratory droplets on you.
+Testing is recommended and may be required by Salem for campus members who are found to be close contacts of confirmed or probable COVID-19 cases.